97joseph/code3/README.md

 `$ python setup.py`

-* To Scare members from group.
+* To Scrap members from group.

 `$ python scraper.py`

-* Add Scarped members to your group.
+* Add Scraped members to your group.

 `$ python adder.py`